robertstepp/secret-meme/README.md

 Added request account page using email to request@global-bookmarks.com.
 Added ability to change wallpaper per user using sessions.
 Added Google Analytics for both ORG and COM.
+Added Home button to footer directed to index.php.

 Version 0.05 -
 Added index.php as home page.